vietstacker/Red-Hat-Service-Mesh-Demo/service-mesh/labs/08-circuit-breaker.md

 ```

-Then verify that pod will in previous step will return 504 when recieving request.
+After that, send again a new "curl" request to the pod in previous step and see it will return 504 when receiving request.

 ```bash
 oc exec -n $USERID -c backend $(oc get pod -n $USERID | grep -m1 backend | cut -d " " -f1) -- curl -s  -w "\nResponse Code:%{response_code}" http://localhost:8080